Individual Beef Wellington make a delicious, pretty and elegant main course meal this holiday season.

 Step 2

-Place steak on your working place, spread mustard over the beef and the cooked duxelles as well.
+Place the steak on your working place, spread mustard over the beef and the cooked duxelles as well.

 Cut the two puff pastry squares into two.